AbolfazlHo/Spawner/README.md

 * **Event-Driven**: Utilize Unity Events for flexible callbacks on spawn start, spawn end, and limitation reached.
 * **Highly Customizable**: Exposes key parameters in the Inspector for easy setup without coding.
 * **Object Pooling**: Utilize a highly efficient object pool to reuse spawned objects, drastically reducing instantiation overhead and improving performance.
+* **Prefab Selection Control**: Easily switch between randomly choosing prefabs from the list or spawning them in a sequential order.

 ## 📦 Installation